CALL NOW: 713-781-5200

 Proving Medical Negligence in Birth Injury Cases

-Establishing medical negligence in birth injury cases requires demonstrating that healthcare providers deviated from the accepted standard of care and that this deviation directly caused harm to your child.
-At Davis & Davis, we work with medical professionals who carefully review hospital records, fetal monitoring strips, and other evidence to determine whether negligence occurred.
-Our extensive knowledge of medical malpractice law in Texas allows us to build compelling cases that hold negligent parties accountable.
+Establishing medical negligence in a birth injury case requires demonstrating that healthcare providers deviated from the accepted standard of care and that this deviation directly caused harm to your child.
+At Davis & Davis, we work with medical professionals who carefully review hospital records, fetal monitoring strips, and all available evidence to determine whether negligence occurred.
+Our extensive knowledge of medical malpractice law in Texas allows us to build compelling cases that hold all responsible parties accountable, including doctors, nurses, hospitals, and other healthcare facilities.

 Damages Available in Birth Injury Cases

-Non-economic damages address the intangible losses that birth injuries cause.
-These include physical pain and suffering, emotional distress, loss of enjoyment of life, and the permanent disabilities that affect a child’s quality of life.
-For parents, witnessing their child struggle with preventable injuries causes tremendous emotional anguish that deserves recognition in any settlement or verdict.
-The severity and permanence of birth injuries often result in substantial non-economic damages that reflect the lifelong impact on the child and family.
+Non-economic damages address the intangible losses birth injuries cause: physical pain and suffering, emotional distress, loss of enjoyment of life, and the permanent disabilities affecting a child’s quality of life.
+For parents, witnessing their child struggle with preventable injuries causes tremendous anguish deserving of recognition in any settlement or verdict.
+Texas law also imposes a two-year statute of limitations for medical malpractice claims, meaning you must file within two years from the date of the injury or wrongful death.
+If your case involves a fatality, our team also handles wrongful death claims and will guide you through every step.

-Why Choose Davis & Davis for Your Birth Injury Case
+Why Choose Davis & Davis for Your Houston Birth Injury Case

 Our approach includes the following:

-- Extensive trial experience: With more than 300 jury trials handled, we have the courtroom skills necessary to take your case to trial if needed
+• Extensive trial experience: With more than 300 jury trials handled, we have the courtroom skills to take your case to trial if needed.

-- Nationwide representation: While we’re a Texas law firm, our attorneys handle cases nationwide
+• Nationwide representation: While we are a Texas law firm, our attorneys handle cases nationwide.

-We understand that no amount of money can undo the harm caused by a birth injury, but financial compensation can provide your family with the resources needed to secure the best possible care for your child.
-Our legal team fights aggressively to maximize recovery while treating your family with the compassion and respect you deserve during this difficult time.
+We understand no amount of money can undo the harm caused by a birth injury, but financial compensation can provide your family with the resources needed to secure the best possible care for your child.
+Our legal team fights aggressively to maximize recovery while treating your family with the compassion and respect you deserve.

 Frequently Asked Questions